 Second and third-year courses cover the majority of the program requirements.
 Intensive studio work in architectural design is complemented by study in architectural history and theory, structures, technological systems, digital media and urban studies.
 In second-year, students are fully immersed in digital design techniques while learning to incorporate knowledge from historic, environmental, social, programmatic and technological studies into the design studio.
 This is followed by third-year, where, in the second semester, coordinated coursework allows students a truly synthetic experience in the integrated design of a complex architectural project.

 The fourth-year curriculum involves advanced architectural design in elective studio courses as well as graduate level seminars in architectural theory, technology, professional concerns, urban studies, and digital media.
 In the fourth year of study, emphasis is placed on the relationship of architecture to the urban environment, both locally and globally.
-Students may spend one semester at the Albert and Tina Small Center for Collaborative Design, studying in one of the many programs ranging from urban design, to housing, to design/build.
-In the fourth-year, students will also have the opportunity for international study through various programs ranging from one week to full semester abroad programs in Europe, Latin America and Asia.
+Students may spend one semester studying in one of the school's many programs ranging from urban design, to housing, to design/build.
+In the fourth-year, students will also have the opportunity for international study through various programs and research studios.
 Upper level study is intended to be diverse and includes many electives intended to provide significant opportunities for study within architecture as well as in the liberal arts and sciences.

 Undergraduate Professional Degree Program